Macr0Nerd/groncyber_com/data/blog/2024_03_03_full_stack_rhel_based_mail_server.md

 This is because spamhaus is a bit fucky wucky about how you use their stuff so I need to figure that out.

 Additionally, I need to figure out MTA-STS and DANE/TLSA.
-These are not in here.
+These are not in here, and neither was Fail2Ban.
 As such, there will eventually be a follow up guide once I get to those.
 MTA-STS seems easy to setup on the receiving side, but it requires a webserver for sending.
 Not ideal, and a lot more work than this has already been.